5 Tips for Choosing a Tax Preparer

 For credentialed preparers, you might also want to check on their licensing status and look for disciplinary actions against them.
 For CPAs and attorneys, check with the state regulatory board in charge of licensing.
 For enrolled agents, go to the IRS's enrolled agent status webpage.

-- Also make sure the preparer will be around after April 15.
+Also make sure the preparer will be around and accessible after your taxes are filed.
 If there's a problem with your return, you want to know that the preparer is there to help resolve any issues with the IRS.

 Ask About Fees